dpodium/pipwave_OpenCart2.0_Plugin/README.md

 How to integrate OpenCart with pipwave
 -----------------------------------------
 1. Download pipwave module from https://github.com/dpodium/pipwave_OpenCart2.0_Plugin folder or clone this repository.
-Copy all the file and paste it at your opencart root directory.
-`<OpenCart_DIR>/admin/*`
-`<OpenCart_DIR>/catalog/*`

-2. Upload all the files to your OpenCart root directory.
+2. Upload all the files to your OpenCart root directory. <br/>
 `<OpenCart_DIR>/admin/*`
 `<OpenCart_DIR>/catalog/*`